ArcanaFramework/pydra2app/docs/source/data_model.rst

 The ``--exclude`` option is used to specify the data points to exclude from a dataset.

 ..
-TODO image of excluding points in grid
+TODO image of excluding points in frameset

 .. code-block:: console